 A student receiving a degree for any of the majors in the Department of Art must have completed at least 15 semester hours in art courses at the College.
-For the B.F.A. degree, at least six hours in the Studio Art concentration must be completed at the College.
-For a B.A. degree in Studio Art, at least three hours in each of the Studio Art concentrations must be completed at the College.
+For the B.F.A. degree, at least six hours in the Art and Design emphasis must be completed at the College.
+For a B.A. degree in Studio Art, at least three hours in each of the Art and Design emphasis must be completed at the College.